 Pottery workshop and train ride

-Laurie Steer will be running a series of one-day Pottery Workshops at Driving Creek Railway and Potteries.
+Driving Creek Railway and Potteries in partnership with Ceramics NZ are running a series of one-day pottery workshops.
 Whether you’re a total beginner or an experienced maker this is a chance for you to get your hands dirty in the studio used by Barry Brickell at Driving Creek.
-You’ll also get the chance to ride on Barry’s famous train and be shown around the Base Yard and Potteries by Laurie, who knew Barry and fired many of the kilns on this site.
+You’ll also get the chance to ride on Barry’s famous train and be shown around the Base Yard and Potteries by tutor, Laurie Steer, who knew Barry and fired many of the kilns on this site.

 In a small class of eight pupils, this relaxed and supportive workshop will focus on looking at the hand-building techniques of Barry Brickell (with a close up look at some of his most iconic works held by the Driving Creek Railway, Arts and Conservation Trust Collection).
 Aspiring potters will explore this often-overlooked technique to create their own unique works and broaden their understanding of clay as a dynamic natural material.